Rubyet/rubyet.info/frontend/HEALTH_CHECK.md

 # Backend Health Check Indicator

 ## Overview
-A visual status indicator in the navbar that monitors backend availability in real-time.
+The logo dot (.) in the navbar serves as a visual status indicator that monitors backend availability in real-time.

 ## Features